Air Fryer and Slow Cooker Safety Tips: Cooking Smart and Staying Safe

 An air fryer should be observed like any other major kitchen appliance.
 If you plan to multitask while cooking, be sure to keep a close eye on the air fryer.
 Leaving an air fryer unattended can lead to disastrous consequences, such as unintentional burns and grease fires.

 After using an air fryer (and it has cooled down), you’ll want to unplug it immediately.
-If left plugged in during a power outage, the air fryer could catch fire when power returns.
+Unplugging small countertop appliances when not in use may reduce the risk of electrical and fire hazards.
 Be sure to unplug the air fryer and any other small appliance that can generate heat as soon as you’re finished using them.

 Air Fryer Fact 6: Air fryers are subject to recalls like any other appliance.
 Be sure to stay up to date on recall notices to ensure your air fryer is not affected!